back

 Personal Space and Touch

 Personal space and touch are also important nonverbal cues in the workplace.
 Personal space refers to the physical distance between you and the other person, while touch refers to any physical contact, such as a handshake or pat on the back.
-Here are a few tips to keep in mind:

 • Respect other people’s personal space and avoid standing too close.